EdwinVW/dapr-traffic-control/README.md

     docker logs e2ed262f836e
     ```

-To stop the application and remove everything from the Kubernetes cluster, execute the `stop.ps1` or `stop.sh` script.
+To stop the application and remove everything from the Kubernetes cluster, execute the `stop.ps1` script.

 ## Disclaimer
 The code in this repo is NOT production grade and lacks any automated testing.
 It is intentionally kept as simple as possible (KISS).
 Its primary purpose is demonstrating several Dapr concepts and not being a full fledged application that can be put into production as is.